deeplearningbrasil/mars-gym/docs/source/quick_start.rst

 Configuration
 *************

-Before the simulation, we need to prepare a configuration file with design parameters and contextual information that will be used in the model.
-We need to define a variable with an instance of :code:`ProjectConfig`
+Before the simulation, we need to prepare a configuration file with the design parameters and contextual information to be used in the model.
+We need to define a variable as an instance of :code:`ProjectConfig`

 .. code-block:: python